dhh1128/codecraft.co/how-to-make-a-const-correct-codebase-in-4300-easy-steps.md

 <strong>Compilers ought to offer a "this should be const" warning, so this work would have been unnecessary</strong>.
 I googled; there isn't any such option that I could find.
 Yet my need is not that unusual.
 Why isn't this problem already solved?

 ---

-Why you should use an IDE instead of vim or emacs | Codecraft (2014-05-13 10:16:41)

-[…] while; I think they’d find it easier to generate momentum on unit tests, to eliminate fear of ambitious refactors, and to see their way past nagging tech debt.
-However, bigger concerns have kept me from pushing […]

----